 Working Memory #

-Working memory is often categorized under the Executive Functioning domain of neuropsychological functioning.
+Working memory is often categorised under the Executive Functioning domain of neuropsychological functioning.
 It is a type of short-term memory that involves holding and manipulating information over brief periods, essential for complex tasks like reasoning and comprehension.
+It includes verbal working memory and visual working memory.
 Working memory impairments are observed in a wide range of conditions, particularly those affecting the prefrontal cortex, including ADHD, TBI, schizophrenia, and major depressive disorder, as well as in neurodegenerative conditions and mild cognitive impairment.

 Memory #

 Memory encompasses the processes involved in the encoding, storage, and retrieval of information.
-It can be categorized into different types:
+It can be categorised into different types:

 Short-term Memory #